Tiffany0410/TradingSystem/phase1/README.txt

     About:

-    This trading system will allow users to create a new account, login in and look for items to trade.
+    This trading system will allow tradableUsers to create a new account, login in and look for items to trade.
     Users can make a one-way trade, where they lend someone item or borrow an item.
-    Users can also make a two-way trade where both users borrow and lend an item.
+    Users can also make a two-way trade where both tradableUsers borrow and lend an item.
     Each trade can be permanent or temporary.
 With a permanent trade, only one meeting will be created where the user gives away an item or borrows an item permanently.
 With a temporary trade, two meetings will be created where the second exchange will happen exactly one month after the first meeting in the